|Oracle® Exalogic Elastic Cloud Machine Owner's Guide

 Use DNS domain as NFSv4 identity domain: Ensure that the option is not selected.

 Use custom NFSv4 identity domain: Enter the domain name of the NIS service you are using.

 Enable NFSv4 delegation: Select this option.

-Log in to the browser user interface (BUI) of the Sun ZFS Storage 7320 appliance, and configure the NIS service, as shown in Figure 9-3
+Log in to the browser user interface (BUI) of the storage appliance, and configure the NIS service.
+For example, in Figure 9-3 the domain

 The NIS service must be up and running.
 For Server, select the Use listed servers option, and enter the host name or IP address of the NIS server.